jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

 Core Tokens
 ^^^^^^^^^^^

-The core packages of JupyterLab provide a set of tokens, which are listed here, along with short descriptions of when you might want to use them in your extensions.
+The core packages of JupyterLab provide many services for plugins.
+The tokens for these services are listed here, along with short descriptions of when you might want to use the services in your extensions.

-- ``@jupyterlab/application:IConnectionLost``: A token for invoking the dialog shown when JupyterLab has lost its connection to the server.
+- ``@jupyterlab/application:IConnectionLost``: A service for invoking the dialog shown when JupyterLab has lost its connection to the server.
 Use this if, for some reason, you want to bring up the "connection lost" dialog under new circumstances.
-- ``@jupyterlab/application:IInfo``: A token providing metadata about the current application, including currently disabled extensions and whether dev mode is enabled.
+- ``@jupyterlab/application:IInfo``: A service providing metadata about the current application, including disabled extensions and whether dev mode is enabled.
-- ``@jupyterlab/application:IPaths``: A token providing information about various URLs and server paths for the current application.
-Use this token if you want to assemble URLs to use the JupyterLab REST API.
+- ``@jupyterlab/application:IPaths``: A service providing information about various URLs and server paths for the current application.
+Use this service if you want to assemble URLs to use the JupyterLab REST API.
-- ``@jupyterlab/application:ILabStatus``: An interface for interacting with the application busy/dirty status.
-Use this if you want to set the application "busy" favicon, or to set the application "dirty" status, which asks the user for confirmation before leaving.
+- ``@jupyterlab/application:ILabStatus``: A service for interacting with the application busy/dirty status.
+Use this if you want to set the application "busy" favicon, or to set the application "dirty" status, which asks the user for confirmation before leaving the application page.
-- ``@jupyterlab/application:ILabShell``: An interface to the JupyterLab shell.
+- ``@jupyterlab/application:ILabShell``: A service for interacting with the JupyterLab shell.
-  The top-level application object also has a reference to the shell, but it has a restricted interface in order to be agnostic to different spins on the application.
+  The top-level ``application`` object also has a reference to the shell, but it has a restricted interface in order to be agnostic to different shell implementations on the application.
   Use this to get more detailed information about currently active widgets and layout state.
-- ``@jupyterlab/application:ILayoutRestorer``: An interface to the application layout restoration functionality.
+- ``@jupyterlab/application:ILayoutRestorer``: A service providing application layout restoration functionality.
 Use this to have your activities restored across page loads.
 - ``@jupyterlab/application:IMimeDocumentTracker``: A widget tracker for documents